 What if I get sick during the camp?

 You should immediately tell the people in the dormitory office.
 Based on the time of day and nature of the illness or accident we will either take the student to the University Health Services Office OR to the Emergency Room at the University of Michigan Hospital (a top 20 hospital system in the US).
 We will always also notify parents as soon as we can get in touch with them through the contact information we are given.

 Students and Money at the Camp

+We recommend a few hundred dollars, although that could vary on the duration of your camp.
 Usually the most significant variable is food.
 Students that choose not to eat in the dorm will need more money than those that eat regularly in the dorm.
 Bring enough money to purchase toiletries, order pizza, visit Pinball Pete’s and eat some ice cream.
 You might also need to factor supplies into your calculations.
-There is an ATM located inside Mary Markley hall and several on campus.
+There is an ATM located inside West Quad and several on campus.

 Do you take credit cards on registration day?

 No. Cash or check only will be accepted.
 You can pay via credit card in advance of registration.
-Please make sure your check is signed and made payable to the Michigan Debate Institutes.
+Please make sure your check is signed and made payable to the University of Michigan or Michigan Debate Institutes.

 Are there other check-in charges?

 Yes, there is a $50 refundable room deposit payment payable to the Michigan Debate Institutes due at check in.
 If your child does not damage the rooms we will not hold on to the deposit.
 In addition, it is possible to rent refrigerators on a first come first serve basis at check-in through the dormitory (University Housing handles these rentals).